A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

 \subsection{Ellipsoidal wave equation}

-Now we turn to the next example.
-It seems that this method found for the Lam\'{e} equation also applies to other equations with elliptic coefficient.
-The ellipsoidal wave equation is non-Fushian, has no known relation to gauge theory, nevertheless, it can be treated in a similar way.
+The ellipsoidal wave equation is non-Fushian, nevertheless, its asymptotic solutions are very similar to the Lam\'{e} potential.
+Therefore the strong coupling solutions studied in this subsection provides another evidence for the conjectural Floquet theorem for elliptic potentials.
+It is not directly related to gauge theory regarding the Gauge/Bethe correspondence, but it is a special case of a more general elliptic potential that arises in the study of Gauge/Bethe correspondence \cite{whprep}.

 The stationary points of the Lam\'{e} potential are also the stationary points of the potential $u(z)=\Delta k^2\sn^2z+\Omega k^4\sn^4z$.
-The monodromy along $2K$ (i.e. $2\omega_1$) gives the large $\Lambda$ asymptotic solution, this is the result given in (\ref{ellipsoidalJaceigenvalue}).
-In the following we give the computation details to demonstrate that the monodromies along $2iK^{'}$ and $2K+2iK^{'}$ give other asymptotic eigenvalues, one of them was already obtained by another method \cite{Muller1966}.
+The monodromy along $2\mathbf{K}$ (i.e. $2\omega_1$) gives the large $\Lambda$ asymptotic solution, this is the result given in (\ref{ellipsoidalJaceigenvalue}).
+In the following we give the computation details to demonstrate that the monodromies along $2i\mathbf{K}^{\prime}$ and $2\mathbf{K}+2i\mathbf{K}^{\prime}$ give other asymptotic eigenvalues, one of them was already obtained by another method \cite{Muller1966}, another one is a new result.